Abcrete/BangazonAPI/README.md

 ```

-## To ensure only Bangazonians can make requests to the Web Api
+## To Test that only Bangazonians can make requests to the Web Api
 * Create a seperate Project With Ajax request to localhost:5000/api/value
 ```
 Use this code :